isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 Using the root id, you can very quickly select all requests related to one workload, and using the parent id - request id relationship you can arrange them into a call tree.

 It would be really useful for MySQL to have a mechanism that triggers query execution tracing.
-When a query execution is traced, the assigned ids are carried forward, and at the end of the request the ids, the actual execution plan and all the data accumulated for performance schema associated with this query execution is being dumped into a single, configureable write when can then do with that data whatever is needful.
+When a query execution is traced, the assigned ids are carried forward, and at the end of the request the ids, the actual execution plan and all the data accumulated for performance schema associated with this query execution is being dumped into a single, configureable structure.
+This data cen then be handled in a plugin, which then can do with the data whatever is needful.

 In my case, most likely offload it to a coprocess running on the same host, using UDP.
 The coprocess would then push this into Honeycomb or another tracing service.
 That would allow me to see a request, the services that the request touched and all the SQL execution associated with it in a single view.
+I would be able to see the service that generated the SQL, the generated SQL and its execution trace right here next to each other in the same view, instead of using Grafana, Kibana, gitlab and Vividcortex and trying to align the spike here with the log there and the source over there.

 ## Instance sizing

-In clouds, private and public, cloud is suddenly an issue.
+In clouds, private and public, cost is suddenly an issue.
 The cost of RDS instances is, compared the to current bare metal, ridiculously high, and moving stuff into a cloud environment will cramp our style considerably for cost reasons.

 Right sizing instances is a need that everybody should have, but for some reason for example working set sizes are not being discussed a lot.
 What Brendan Gregg did in general [WSS](http://www.brendangregg.com/wss.html) work is from six years ago and pretty orphaned.
 It needs a lot of work to be runnable on modern kernels and safely in production in an automated way.